statistikat/tatoo/README.md

 stack_table(head = head(cars), tail = tail(cars))
 ```

-None of the examples are particularily hard to do in base R, but tatoo provides
+None of the examples are particularly hard to do in base R, but tatoo provides
 functions with a clean interface and nice print and export methods for the
 created objects.
 Please refer to the package
 [vignette](http://rpubs.com/hoelk/261807) for more examples.